New bounds for the Moser-Tardos distribution: The Permutation LLL

 \subsection{Complex events and the original configuration}

-For estimating the probability that a complex event $A$ occurs, it is often useful to separately bound the probability that $A$ occurs in the initial configuration, and that $A$ occurs later during the Swapping Algorithm.
-The latter is a very complex distribution, for which we have only crude upper bounds, but the former can often be analyzed more directly (depending on the precise form of $A$).
+When computing the probability of some complex event $A$ in the MT distribution, it is often useful to separately bound the probability that $A$ occurs in the initial configuration (which is just the uniform distribution on $S_n$), and that $A$ occurs later during the Swapping Algorithm.
+We say that $A$ \emph{occurs non-initially}, if when we run the Swapping Algorithm algorithm, $A$ is false on the original configuration but true in the final configuration.
+Given any events $A, C$, we say that $A$ \emph{occurs non-initially and before $C$ (n.i.b. $C$)}, if at some time $t > 0$ during the execution of the Swapping Algorithm such that $A$ is false on $\pi_0$, $A$ is true on $\pi_t$, and $C$ is false on $\pi_0, \dots, \pi_{t-1}$.

-We say that $A$ \emph{occurs non-initially}, if when we run the Swapping Algorithm algorithm, $A$ is false on the original configuration but true in the output of the MT algorithm.
-Given any events $A, C$, we say that $A$ \emph{occurs non-initially and before $C$ (n.i.b. $C$) }, if at some time $t > 0$ during the execution of the Swapping Algorithm such that $A$ is false on $\pi^0$, $A$ is true on $\pi^t$, and $C$ is false on $\pi^0, \dots, \pi^{t-1}$.
+This is based on the following for witness trees: \begin{proposition} If the tree-structure containing a single node labeled $A$ appears, then $A$ holds in the initial configuration. \end{proposition} \begin{proof} Suppose not, and so $A$ demands $(x, y)$ but $\pi_0(x) \neq y$.
+In order for the tree-structure to appear, we must have $\pi_{T}(x) = y$ at some later time $T > 0$.
+As we show later in Proposition~\ref{fchange-prop}, some bad-event $B$ must be resampled prior to time $T$ with $B \sim (x,y)$.
+But then when forming the witness tree $\hat \tau^{T,A}$, a node labeled $B$ would be placed below the root node labeled $A$; in particular, the tree $\hat \tau^{T,A}$ could not be the singleton root node. \end{proof}

-\begin{proposition} Let $A$ be an atomic event and $C$ be an arbitrary event.
-The probability that $A$ occurs n.i.b. $C$ is at most $\theta'_{\mathcal B[C]} (A) - P_{\Omega}(A) = P_{\Omega}(A) (\Psi_{\mathcal B[ C ]}'(A) - 1).$ \end{proposition} \begin{proof} First, we claim that if $A$ occurs non-initially, then some \emph{non-singleton} tree-structure $\tau$ rooted in $A$ must appear.
-For, by Proposition~\ref{fchange-prop}, a necessary condition for the singleton tree to appear is that $A$ occurs in the initial configuration.
-Thus, the witness tree $\hat \tau^{T, A}$ corresponding to the first occurrence of $A$, must be a non-singleton tree.
-Furthermore, suppose some node of this tree is labeled by $B \in \mathcal B - \mathcal B[C]$.
-Then $B$ must occur before $A$, hence $C$ must occur before $A$.
+\begin{proposition} Let $A$ be a monomial event and $C$ be an arbitrary event.
+The probability that $A$ occurs n.i.b. $C$ is at most $\Pr_{\Omega}(A) (\Psi_{\mathcal B[ C ]}'(A) - 1).$ \end{proposition} \begin{proof} By Corollary~\ref{fchange-prop2}, a necessary condition for the singleton tree to appear is that $A$ occurs in the initial configuration.
+Thus, if $A$ occurs for the first time at time $t > 0$, then some \emph{non-singleton} tree-structure $\tau$ rooted in $A$ must appear.
+Furthermore, since $A$ is false at all prior times, every node in the tree has a label in $\mathcal B[C]$.

-Thus, by Lemma~\ref{fwitness-tree-lemma}, we bound the probability that $A$ occurs n.i.b. $C$ by summing over all non-singleton tree-structures rooted in $A$, whose nodes are labeled by $\mathcal B[ C ]$.
-The total weight of all tree-structures rooted in $A$ is at most $\theta_{\mathcal B[ C]}'(A)$, of which the singleton tree-structure contributes $P_{\Omega}(A)$. \end{proof}
+By Lemma~\ref{fwitness-tree-lemma}, the probability that $A$ occurs n.i.b. $C$ can be bounded summing over all non-singleton tree-structures rooted in $A$, whose nodes are labeled by $\mathcal B[ C ]$.
+By Proposition~\ref{ac1}, the total weight of all tree-structures rooted in $A$ is at most $\Pr_{\Omega}(A) \Psi'(\mathcal B[C])(A)$, and the singleton tree-structure contributes $\Pr_{\Omega}(A)$. \end{proof}